ripperkumar/Web-Automation-Reference/README.md

 - Robust and scalable framework

 **GUIDELINES**
-- Time - 4 days
+- Time Limit -  3 Work Days
 - Pick the tech stack for which you got training
 - Create branch under this by your name and make commit only in that branch